McDonnell Douglas F-4 Phantom II non-U.S. operators: Yom Kippur War

-Post 1973 period
+Post 1973

 After the war Peace Echo V provided Israel with 24 new, 24 ex-USAF and 6 RF-4Es, completing the program in November 1976.

 Given that almost all the Israeli F-4s had suffered battle damage, an update to increase their capabilities and standardize the various production blocks was commenced in 1974.
 The IDF Phantoms received Elbit Jason digital bombing computers, Litton LW-33 inertial navigation systems, new radar warning receivers, TISEO and combat slats.

 IDF Phantoms took part in many other battles, among them Operation Mole Cricket 19 in June 1982, when Syrian SA-6 sites were destroyed by a coordinated attack made by IDF aircraft and unmanned aerial vehicles.
 By that time, new F-15 Eagles and F-16s were replacing the Phantom in front line service, so the F-4s scored only one aerial victory in that action.

 Weapons

 Among the weapons carried on IDF F-4s were the Gabriel, AGM-45, AGM-68, Shafir and Python missiles.

+The IDF also evaluated a re-armed F-4E using installed twin DEFA 30mm cannons internally aft of the engine air intakes and a similar weapon in place of the M61 Vulcan in the nose.
+The experience of using DEFA 30mm cannons proved effective against armored vehicles in the Yom Kippur War with A-4 Skyhawks.